 This city is best known for the amazing 13th century palaces that you can bicycle around.
 It feels a little sleepier than Bangkok- it’s pretty easy to navigate as there is one main road.
 I wasn’t sure how bicycling around ancient ruins would fair with the baby but like the rest of Thailand- everyone is super welcoming and accommodating of children.

-We stayed at Lotus Village, a beautiful private street that houses hand built teak house amongst lush greenery.
+We stayed at Lotus Village, a beautiful private street that houses hand built teak guest rooms amongst lush greenery.
 It boasts the smallest carbon footprint in Sukhothai and I had remembered it fondly from my past visit.

 To visit the historic city we walked to a point at the edge of the modern city and caught a ride in a songthaew (pick-up truck converted to bus).
 For 20 baht ($0.60!) they drop you to the park entrance where you can rent bicycles for the day.
 They had bikes for kids, adult bikes with seats and even super cute helmets.